-If you are used to picking a single open channel using AirMax, or replacing another half duplex link, using half duplex with AF5 or any AF-X model will seem very familiar and easy to understand.
-Just pick a channel that's open on both sides and use it for both directions.
+If you are used to picking a single open channel using airMAX, or replacing another Half Duplex link, using Half Duplex with AF5 or any AF-X model will seem very familiar and easy to understand.
+Just pick a channel that's open on both sides, and use it for both directions.

-One very important thing to understand, is that Half Duplex with AF5 is not half speed.
+One very important thing to understand is that Half Duplex with AF5 is not half speed.
 It's not like Half Duplex ethernet where you use fewer wires and run at half the speed.
 With AF5, you get the same throughput per spectrum used, in both Half and Full Duplex.
 It's not whether you use half or full that determines throughput, it's the amount of spectrum you use.
 And in fact, under some conditions, Half Duplex will provide better total throughput than Full Duplex.

 There are more advanced ways to use Half Duplex, but we'll skip those for now and move on to Full Duplex.
 With Full Duplex, you use separate channels for each direction.
 One channel is exclusively used for transmission, and another different channel is exclusively used for reception.
 Both sides can send at the exact same time, hence the name Full Duplex.
 Because each frequency is only used in one direction, the one-way flow is doubled compared to Half Duplex.
 But, in order to send in both directions, you now need two channels and more spectrum.
 It's important to remember that any speed increase in using Full Duplex, is only achieved by increasing the use of spectrum.

 How to Pick a Channel

-The next step is to use the Link Calculator built into AirFiber and set the distance of the link and the required thoughput capacity in each direction.
+The next step is to use the Link Calculator built into airFiber and set the distance of the link and the required throughput capacity in each direction.
 Specify the distance accurately, it makes a big difference.
 If you need less download than upload, then specify that in the right two columns of the Calculator.
-Add the download and upload required together to include in the left most half duplex column (in V2.1 half duplex upload and download need to be the same).
+Add the sum of the download and upload required in the left-most Half Duplex column (in v2.1 Half Duplex upload and download need to be the same).
 To get accurate throughput results, include a fade margin of 6 at the top.
 Then hit Calculate and it will tell you the amount of spectrum you will need to achieve that capacity at that distance.

 If you don't have free channels of a given width, you will have to settle for less throughput.
 Uncheck the boxes at the bottom of the Link Calculator for any channels wider than you have available, or want to use.
 And Click Calculate again.
 If you get a blank response, lower the bandwidth requirements until you get results again.